thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 Automatically generates Audit Trails for EntityFramework's CRUD operations. **Supporting EF 6 and EF Core**.

 Audit.EntityFramework provides the infrastructure to log interactions with the EF `DbContext`.
-It can record operations in the database with detailed information.
+It can record detailed information about CRUD operations in your database.

 ##Install